thespacedoctor/qubits/README.md

 ## Abstract:

-QUBITS can be used to simulate various flavours of astronomical transient surveys.
+QUBITS is a python package and command-line tool used to simulate various flavours of astronomical transient surveys.
 The simulations are designed to be easy to use and tailor without having to hack any code, and many of simulation parameters can be found in one settings file.

 Although recoded from scratch, the [second chapter of my thesis](qubits/assets/dry_thesis_ch2.pdf) describes most of the details used to build these transient survey simulations.

 ## Installation and Setting Up Your Environment

-The easiest way to install this code is to open your terminal and use the command:
+QUBITS relies heavily on [`pysynphot`](http://pysynphot.readthedocs.io/en/latest/index.html) which is no longer supports a PyPI distribution.
+Therefore the easiest way to get QUBITS running is to install [Anaconda](https://docs.continuum.io/anaconda/install/) and then use the [STScI's AstroConda channel to install their Standard Software Stack](https://astroconda.readthedocs.io/en/latest/installation.html#configure-conda-to-use-the-astroconda-channel) (which includes pysynphot).
+Once this stack is installed, create/activate a conda environment that includes the stack and run:

-    easy_install qubits
+    pip install qubits

-This should install the code and all of its dependencies (*dryxPython*,*matplotlib*,*numpy* ...).
+This should install the QUBITS code and all of its dependencies.
+If this doesn't work, or you want to tinker with the code by installing QUBITS as a development package, then clone the project using this command:

+    git clone git@github.com:thespacedoctor/qubits.git <folder_name>

+and then `cd <folder_name>` and:

+    python setup.py install

+or

+    python setup.py develop

-### The `PYSYN_CDBS`
+### `PYSYN_CDBS` The STScI Calibration Reference Data System

 Note that the data files required by *pysynphot*, and hence QUBITS, are distributed separately by [STScI Calibration Reference Data System](http://www.stsci.edu/hst/observatory/crds/throughput.html).
 Before starting you will need to download of the calibration data from the FTP area linked from the [STScI webpage](http://www.stsci.edu/hst/observatory/crds/throughput.html), unpack them somewhere appropriate and organise them into a single nested folder structure like so: